YuvalTzoor/Readme-profile/README.md

 - 🎓 Web Developer | BA in Information Science and Web Technologies from Bar Ilan University.

-- 💼 Currently working at Ericsson as Cloud engineer.
+- 💼 Currently working at Cybord as Professional Services Engineer.

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.